 Every woman eventually goes into menopause.
 You can do that quite early, around the age of 40e, but also after you turn 55e.
-However, some women now start menopause earlier because of certain past medical issues.
-In your body hormonal changes are going to change and that can cause all kinds of complaints.
+However, some women are now beginning menopause earlier because of certain past medical problems.
+Hormone changes in your body and that can cause all kinds of complaints.

 From transition to menopause.
 How long will the transition take?

 During each of the major reproductive stages of a woman's life outlined above, different hormonal glands in her body work together to determine how much of each hormone is produced.
 Glands including the pituitary gland, ovaries, and thyroid all play a role in the transition to menopause.